SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

 #### Printing the output

 Once we have the weight calculation of a given date, we need **to check and see if it matches the magical weight**, to know if it should be printed, or not.
 Checking can be done using a standard **`if`** block, taking care to print the date in the correct format.
-To format data as required in the task, we will use **`DateTimeFormatter`** class.
+To format data as required in the problem, we will use **`DateTimeFormatter`** class.

 ![](assets/chapter-9-1-images/02.Magic-dates-06.png)